Kagebounshin/neverday-milestone-project-1/README.md

 ### More testing

 * The website is tested on Google Chrome & Microsoft Edge.
-* The website was viewed on diffrent devices such as Desktop, Laptop,
+* The website was viewed on diffrent devices such as Desktop, Laptop, Iphone X,
 * Tested links was done, to ensure they work correctly.